carlydekock/basic-api-server/README.md

 ## Credits and Collaborations

-- Worked at lab table with Jason Q, Jason D, and Nick M
+- Worked at lab table with Jason Q, Jason D, Nick M, and Seid